maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Cancelation process
 *******************
-There are some scenarios that require an invoice cancellation, example when an invoice was created by mistake.
+Some scenarios require an invoice cancellation, for example, when an invoice was created by mistake.
 If the invoice was already sent and validated by the SUNAT, the correct way to proceed is by clicking on the button Request Cancellation:

 .. image:: media/peru_20_cancellation.png
    :align: center